daytonaio/content/guides/20250126_sapat_guide.md

 ### Features of Whisper

-- **Multilingual Support**

-Whisper supports over 100 languages, making it ideal for global applications.
+- **Multilingual Support**: Whisper supports over 100 languages, making it ideal for global applications.
 Whether you're transcribing English, Spanish, Mandarin, or Swahili, Whisper delivers accurate results.

-- **Noise Robustness**

-Whisper excels in noisy environments.
+- **Noise Robustness**: Whisper excels in noisy environments.
 It can filter out background noise, overlapping speech, and other audio distortions, ensuring high-quality transcriptions even in challenging conditions.

-- **Contextual Understanding**

-Whisper is designed to understand context, accents, and dialects.
+- **Contextual Understanding**: Whisper is designed to understand context, accents, and dialects.
 This makes it suitable for transcribing domain-specific content, such as medical terminology, legal jargon, or technical discussions.

-- **Open-Source and Customizable**

-Whisper is open-source, allowing developers to fine-tune the model for specific use cases.
+- **Open-Source and Customizable**: Whisper is open-source, allowing developers to fine-tune the model for specific use cases.
 This flexibility makes it a popular choice for researchers and AI engineers.

-- **Scalability**

-Whisper can handle both small-scale and large-scale transcription tasks, making it ideal for individual projects or enterprise-level applications.
+- **Scalability**: Whisper can handle both small-scale and large-scale transcription tasks, making it ideal for individual projects or enterprise-level applications.

 Sapat leverages the power of OpenAI's Whisper model to provide accurate and reliable transcriptions.
 Sapat's multi-API architecture allows users to select Whisper through various providers, including OpenAI, Azure OpenAI, and Groq Cloud.
 This flexibility gives users access to this cutting-edge transcription technology through their preferred platform.
 By supporting multiple APIs, Sapat provides redundancy and choice, allowing users to optimize for cost, performance, or availability.